dxdydz/321/riverinegypt.md

   - **Run**: Three pieces of all different sizes and all different colors
   - **Pair**: Two pieces of the same size, and different colors

 In the event that the two players both have the same type of set, it is resolved based first on size, then color.
-So, a monochrome triplet of size 3 always beats a monochrome triplet of size 2.
+So, a monochrome pair of size 3 always beats a monochrome pair of size 2.
 If the type and size are equivalent, color is used in the order (from best to worst):
   1. Black
   2. Red
   3. Yellow